cjroehrig/crispyControllers/Games/Lotro/README.md

 File					| Description
 ----					| -----------
 mappings.ahk			| The AutoHotKey key bindings and actions.
-These are the keybindings that are intercepted and used to control the other window(s). defs.ahk				| A wrapper to read the MODE file which tells which defs-*.ahk file to read.
-LotroWin.ahk			| The LotroWin class which contains the logic for operating LotRO windows/characters. bindingdef.ahk			| Key binding definitions in a dictionary (KK).
-These are the LotRO in-game keybindings used by LotroWin to control a window.
+These are the hotkeys that are intercepted and used to control the other window(s). defs.ahk				| Your Lotro configuration and more keybindings LotroWin.ahk			| The LotroWin class which contains the logic for operating LotRO windows/characters.
-MODE					| a single word: DuoAH, DuoAA or Trio
-### Setup definitions

-File					| Description
-----					| -----------
-defs-DuoAH.ahk			| A duoboxed party of 2 (dps + heal).
-defs-DuoAA.ahk			| A duoboxed party of 2 (dps + dps) [both are assists]
-defs-Trio.ahk			| A trioboxed party of 3 (dps + heal + tank).

-### Library files
-File					| Description
-----					| -----------
-Lib/ahk/io.ahk			| I/O functions (that actually do the Windows calls).
-Lib/ahk/util.ahk		| Utility functions.

 ## HOW TO GET STARTED:
-1. Install crispyControllers and AutoHotKey:
+1. Install crispyControllers and AutoHotKey (FreePIE is not needed): https://github.com/cjroehrig/crispyControllers
-	https://github.com/cjroehrig/crispyControllers

-2. Edit `mappings.ahk` and `bindingdef.ahk` to use your preferred key bindings, and `defs.ahk` with your preferred window sizes and resolutions.
+2. Edit `mappings.ahk` and `defs.ahk` to use your preferred key bindings and your preferred window sizes and resolutions.
 NB: The examples here are set up to use ESDF instead of WASD.

-	The `mappings.ahk` uses standard AutoHotKey mappings:
+	The `mappings.ahk` assignments use standard AutoHotKey hotkey notation:
 	https://www.autohotkey.com/docs/Hotkeys.htm

-	The `bindingdef.ahk` uses the format for the AutoHotKey `Send` command:
-	https://www.autohotkey.com/docs/commands/Send.htm
+	`bindingdef.ahk` and all function calls use the curly-brace `Send` notation: https://www.autohotkey.com/docs/commands/Send.htm
 	https://www.autohotkey.com/docs/KeyList.htm

 3. For each toon, set up a dedicated ActionBar with slots for remote skills and assigned hotkeys.
 These are the skills that will be controlled by your other windows.
 The default is `F1-F6`.
 Those hotkeys are intercepted by mappings.ahk and sent to other windows;  this lets you assign `F1-F6` LotRO key bindings to control this ActionBar (they can only be triggered when the window is in the background).

-5. Add Lotro to the crispyControllers `main.ahk` (uncomment it).
+5. Add Lotro to the crispyControllers `main.ahk` (uncomment it if not already).

 6. Log into each LotRO toon and use your RotateName key binding to set its window title to the correct role for that toon (DPS/HEAL/TANK).
 (You can add your own sets of roles by editing the defs-* files.)